anshika467/DevConnect-frontend/README.md

  - Show Toast on save of profile
  - Create Connections Page
  - See all my Connection Requests
+ - Accept/Reject Request
+ - Send/Ignore the user from the feed

+ - Remaining:
+  - Signup New User
+  - E2E Testing

  401 => Unauthorised